AndreasMoss/offers_app/README.md

 # **Offers App**

 ## **Overview**
-Offers App is a mobile application built with Flutter that helps users discover, filter, and redeem the best offers around them.
+Offers App is an innovative mobile application built with Flutter that helps users discover, filter, and redeem the best offers around them.
 By incorporating location-based filtering, QR scanning, and gamification elements, the app makes finding and using offers a rewarding experience.

 ## **How to run:**